Sey97/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 8. A function that prints a square, followed by a new line.
 9. A program that prints the numbers from 1 to 100, followed by a new line
 10. A function that prints a triangle, followed by a new line.
+11. A program that finds and prints the largest prime factor of the number 612852475143, followed by a new line.
+12. A function that prints an integer.